2011 Tōhoku earthquake and tsunami: Scientific and research response

 Fukushima radiation comparison to other incidents and standards, with graph of recorded radiation levels and specific accident events (Note: Does not include all radiation readings from Fukushima Daini site.)

 Seismologists anticipated a very large quake would strike in the same place as the 1923 Great Kantō earthquake—in the Sagami Trough, southwest of Tokyo.
 The Japanese government had tracked plate movements since 1976 in preparation for the so-called Tokai earthquake, predicted to take place in that region.
-However, occurring as it did 373 km north east of Tokyo, the Tōhoku earthquake came as a surprise to seismologists.
+However, occurring as it did 373 km northeast of Tokyo, the Tōhoku earthquake came as a surprise to seismologists.
 While the Japan Trench was known for creating large quakes, it had not been expected to generate quakes above an 8.0 magnitude.
 The Headquarters for Earthquake Research Promotion set up by the Japanese government then reassessed the long-term risk of trench-type earthquakes around Japan, and it was announced in November 2011 that research on the 869 Sanriku earthquake indicated that a similar earthquake with a magnitude of 8.4–9.0 would take place off the Pacific coast of northeastern Japan, on average, every 600 years.
 Also, a tsunami-earthquake with a tsunami magnitude scales (Mt) between 8.6 and 9.0 (Similar to the 1896 Sanriku earthquake, the Mt for the 2011 Tōhoku earthquake was 9.1–9.4) had a 30% chance to occur within 30 years.

 The quake gave scientists the opportunity to collect a large amount of data to model the seismic events that took place in great detail.
 This data is expected to be used in a variety of ways, providing unprecedented information about how buildings respond to shaking, and other effects.
 Gravimetric data from the quake have been used to create a model for increased warning time compared to seismic models, as gravity fields travel faster than seismic waves.